skalenetwork/node-cli/README.md

 skale node init
 ```

-Required arguments:
+Required arguments(available through prompt):

+-   `--disk-mountpoint` - mount point of the disk to be used for storing sChains data

+You should also specify the following options through environment variables or .env file:

--   `--github-token` - token for accessing `skale-node` repo
+-   `GITHUB_TOKEN` - token for accessing `skale-node` repo
--   `--docker-username` - username for DockerHub
+-   `DOCKER_USERNAME` - username for DockerHub
--   `--docker-password` - password for DockerHub
+-   `DOCKER_PASSWORD` - password for DockerHub
--   `--db-password` - MySQL password for local node database
+-   `DB_PASSWORD` - MySQL password for local node database
--   `--disk-mountpoint` - Mount point of the disk to be used for storing sChains data
+-   `DISK_MOUNTPOINT` - Mount point of the disk to be used for storing sChains data
--   `--stream` - stream of `skale-node` to use
+-   `GIT_BRANCH` - stream of `skale-node` to use
--   `--ima-endpoint` - IMA endpoint to connect
+-   `IMA_ENDPOINT` - IMA endpoint to connect
--   `--endpoint` - RPC endpoint of the node in the network where SKALE manager is deployed
+-   `ENDPOINT` - RPC endpoint of the node in the network where SKALE manager is deployed
-- `--manager-url` - URL to SKALE Manager contracts ABI and addresses
+- `MANAGER_URL` - URL to SKALE Manager contracts ABI and addresses
-- `--ima-url` - URL to IMA contracts ABI and addresses
+- `IMA_URL` - URL to IMA contracts ABI and addresses
-- `--dkg-url` - URL to DKG contracts ABI and addresses
+- `DKG_URL` - URL to DKG contracts ABI and addresses
-- `--filebeat-url` - URL to the Filebeat log server
+- `FILEBEAT_URL` - URL to the Filebeat log server

-Optional arguments:

--   `--db-user` - MySQL user for local node database
+- `DB_USER`'  - MySQL user for local node database - _optional_
--   `--db-root-password` - Password for root user of node internal database
+- `DB_PASSWORD` - Password for root user of node internal database
-    (equal to user password by default)
+    (equal to user password by default) - _optional_
--   `--db-port` - Port for of node internal database (default is `3306`)
+- `DB_PORT` - Port for of node internal database (default is `3306`) - _optional_

 ##### node register